NNPDF/nnpdf/libnnpdf/README.md

 cmake .. -DENABLE_PYWRAP=on
 ```

-To compile the Python wrappers, activate python wrapper, set
+To compile the Python wrappers, set ENABLE_PYWRAP=ON as above, and
-ENABLE_PYWRAP=ON, then compile with, after linnnpdf is installed:
+then compile with, after linnnpdf is installed:
 ```Shell
 make wrapper
 make wrapper-clean